Pioneer-Centre-for-AI/p1-compute-documentation/docs/source/contributing.rst

 ==============
 GitHub is the most widely used repository hosting service.
 It is also the one that most programmers have an account with.
 ReadTheDocs allows us to administrate access and login to our documentation through GitHub.
 The web based interface also allows for non-technical staff to contribute to the documentation without having to learn too much about Git processes or install anything.

 GitHub Workflow
 ===============
+This is the easier of the two workflows, but if you are making a larger amount of edits, the git workflow may be faster.
 To contribute on GitHub create a new branch from the branching menu and name it after the feature you want to create.

 .. image:: images/contributing/github_contributing_01.png
   :width: 600